-Method Procedure By Mail s you wish to sell medallion signature guarantee if required Guarantee?" below). d.
-(See "What is a Medallion Signature By Telephone 1-800-462-2392.
-Press 1 and follow the service representative.
-A check will be m The Trust has procedures to verify that y onal can sell shares by calling the Trust at automated menu to speak to a customer nailed to you on the following business day. your telephone instructions are genuine. information and recording the call.
-As long reasonable measures to verify the Authorized Broker/Dealer or Investment Professional can sell or exchange shares for you.
-Bro charge their customers a processing or s redemption or exchange of fund shares f charges described in this Prospectus.
-Sh er/dealer or investment professional, they ker/dealers or investment professionals may service fee in connection with the that are in addition to the sales and other nareholders should check with their broker/ ecific information about any processing or Systematic Withdrawal Plans you may elect to have monthly, quarterly are class and account type or (ii) \$5,000, or annual payments of a specified amount you designate.
-The Trust does not charge By Federal Funds Wire Confirm with the Trust that a wire redem designation, is in place on your account. to sell shares of any Trust fund.
-Proceed account.
-See "Federal Funds Wire" infor Once this is established, you may request Is will be wired to your pre-designated bank By exchange Read this Prospectus before making an shares for shares of another fund in the Trust at 1-800-462-2392.
-Press 1 and fo customer service representative to place Trust of the same class.
-Call RMB Investors llow the automated menu to speak to a Send regular mail to: Send overnight mail to: Call shareholder service agent: RMB Investors Trust c/o BNY Mellon Asset Servicing P.O.
+Method Procedure By Mail Send a letter of instruction, an endorsed sto certificate shares) to "RMB Investors Trust" specify: the name of the fund(s) you wish to exceed your account number; and the dollar value or number of shares you include all necessary signatures and any account any account number. to the address below.
+Please be sure to change or redeem; medallion signature guarantee if required.
+(Guarantee?" below).
+By Telephone As long as the transaction does not require guarantee, you or your financial professiona 1-800-462-2392.
+Press 1 and follow the aut service representative.
+A check will be mail.
+The Trust has procedures to verify that your These may include asking for identifying infas the Trust and its representatives take reauthenticity of the call, you will be held respunauthorized telephone orders. al can sell shares by calling the Trust at omated menu to speak to a customer ed to you on the following business day. r telephone instructions are genuine. ormation and recording the call.
+As long asonable measures to verify the Authorized Broker/Dealer or Investment Professional If you invest through an authorized broker/d can sell or exchange shares for you.
+Broker charge their customers a processing or sen redemption or exchange of fund shares that charges described in this Prospectus.
+Share dealer or investment professional for specifiservice fees that they may be charged. /dealers or investment professionals may vice fee in connection with the t are in addition to the sales and other eholders should check with their broker/ Systematic Withdrawal Plans If you have an account balance equal to the investment amount applicable to your share you may elect to have monthly, quarterly or (\$50 minimum) sent to you or someone you for this service.
+See "Systematic Withdrawa" class and account type or (ii) \$5,000, annual payments of a specified amount designate.
+The Trust does not charge By Federal Funds Wire Confirm with the Trust that a wire redemptic designation, is in place on your account.
+Or to sell shares of any Trust fund.
+Proceeds w account.
+See "Federal Funds Wire" informa nce this is established, you may request vill be wired to your pre-designated bank By exchange Read this Prospectus before making an exc shares for shares of another fund in the Tru Trust at 1-800-462-2392.
+Press 1 and follow customer service representative to place yo st of the same class.
+Call RMB Investors v the automated menu to speak to a Send regular mail to: Send overnight mail to: Call shareholder service agent: RMB Investors Trust c/o BNY Mellon Asset Servicing P.O.
 Box 534464 Pittsburgh, PA 15253-4464 RMB Investors Trust c/o BNY Mellon Asset Servicing Attn: 534464 500 Ross Street, 154-0520 Pittsburgh, PA 15262 BNY Mellon Asset Servicing toll-free at 1-800-462-2392